PittsCraft/pittscraft.github.io/content/posts/pragmatic-mobile-architecture.md

 # II.
 The Problem

 MVC, MVP, MVI, MVVM… There are many paradigms helping you bind your business logic to your actual UI implementation.
 But in the end, none of them is meant to help your with your actual business logic implementation.
+Well there's VIPER and friends, but I'm trying to **avoid over-engineering** here.

 **The first step in dealing with this issue** is usually to identify the model to the repositories.
 What you get when your apps starts growing, is often ViewModels reuse: ViewModels are not always tight to one specific View because you need some business logic that it implements in some other part of your app.
 And then you start carrying extra business logic to many Views because you needed a piece of it, and your architecture becomes fuzzy.